dnlhirata/tests-codeleap/README.md

 This is a coding test for Backend Developer job made to CodeLeap.

-* Used techologies: Django, Django REST Framework, PostgreSQL, React, TypeScript, Styled Components, ESLint, Prittier, Context API.
+* Used techologies: Django, Django REST Framework, PostgreSQL, React, TypeScript, Styled Components, ESLint, Prettier, Context API.

 ### TODOs
 * unittest (pytest and jest will be used)